peterwdj/trouva-tech-test/README.md

  - A view for individual products
  - A view for an individual collection, allowing the user to see which products are in a collection (see [notes](#notes) for further details on this)
  - Guard feature that prevents the user adding the same product to a single collection multiple times
+ - Updating collections and inputting further information, such as a cover image, optional description etc. (see [notes](#notes)
+ - The ability to remove a product from a collection

 There are other features that might make sense to be added to the application in the future, including (but not limited to):